puppetlabs/puppet-docs/source/puppet/2.7/reference/lang_datatypes.markdown

 ### Mutability

-Hashes are **mutable** --- their contents can be changed within a given scope.
-[This behavior may or may not be intentionally designed][mutable], but is a supported language feature as of Puppet 2.7.
+Due to a bug in Puppet, arrays are **mutable** --- their contents can be changed within a given scope.
+[This behavior is unintentional and undesired][mutable], but will not be removed during the Puppet 2.7 series. **Do not use this behavior;** it is documented here only for the sake of completeness.

 You can add elements to a hash by assigning a value to a previously unused key: